The source of the asteroid that killed off the dinosaurs 65 million years ago remains a mystery, a new study finds.

 Some researchers had thought the deadly asteroid was a piece of a larger space rock called Baptistina.
 Baptistina broke apart after a massive in-space collision about 160 million years ago, the theory went, spawning a swarm of mountain-size chunks of rock.
 One of those eventually slammed into Earth, killing off the dinosaurs and many other species.

-Scientists are confident that a 6-mile-wide asteroid is indeed what wiped out the dinosaurs.
+Scientists are confident that a 6-mile-wide (10-kilometer asteroid) is indeed what wiped out the dinosaurs.
 But new observations from NASA's Wide-field Infrared Survey Explorer (WISE) space telescope suggest the space rock didn't come from Baptistina.